Dylan-Harden3/AutoDriveRL/README.md

 ```bash
 python3 main.py -S a2c -M test -e 100 -t 1000
 ```

+***Note that for -M test we expect there to already be trained models for all 3 alpha values (0.0, 0.5, 1.0).
+Our trained models are already saved.***

 ## Command-line Arguments
 You must specify the `-S` and `-M` flags to specify training and which solver or testing.